Nar Phu Valley Trek

 Arrival in Kathmandu

-Upon your arrival at Kathmandu airport, a Wind Horse representative will meet you and transfer you to the hotel.
+Upon your arrival at Kathmandu airport, a Wind Horse representative will meet you and transfer you to your hotel.
 The rest of the day is at your leisure until the evening.
 Later in the evening, there will be a briefing followed by dinner, along with a cultural performance, at a traditional Nepalese restaurant.
 Overnight in Kathmandu.

 MEALS: